 - It is also your responsibility to check the accuracy of your entry.
 The lottery operator will not accept liability for any losses that occur due to errors that have been made when filling out the playslip.

 - Simply by playing EuroMillions, players are entered into the supplementary games, UK Millionaire Maker and the occasional Europe-wide raffle, European Millionaire Maker.

+Prizes can only be claimed in the country where the winning ticket was originally purchased.
+The process for picking up prizes works differently in each nation.
 For details on what to do if you win a prize, see the How to Claim page.

-If no player wins the jackpot in a EuroMillions draw, the top prize will roll over and be added to the fund for the next draw, up to a jackpot cap of €190 million.
-It can stay at that level for four draws without a winner before the full amount is rolled down and shared between the winners in the next prize tier.
+There are specific jackpot rules for what happens when the top prize reaches its maximum amount.
+It can stay at that value for up to four draws without a winner before the full amount is shared between winners in the next prize tier.
 See the Jackpot Cap section for more information.